Gouravlamba/Interview_practics_Plartform/README.md

 ## 📚 Table of contents
 ## The table of content used for the relation
 ## to measure the history of the woerld
+## we needs to change sonthing in our mind

 1. [Problem Statement](#-problem-statement)
 2. [Key Features](#-key-features)